qmetry/qaf/pages/latest/bdd2/bdd2_meta_data.md

 tags: [bdd,scenario]
 ---
 ## Meta-data
-Scenario metadata provides information to help manage.
+Scenario [metadata](scenario-meta-data.html) provides information to help manage.
 The meta-data are collected as part of the BDD parsing and made available for different uses, e.g. grouping scenario, setting data-provider.
 It can be used for scenario selection by providing [meta-data filter](scenario_metadatata_filter_include_exclude_prop.html).

-There are predefined meta-key available to use which are listed in [meta-data](scenario.html#meta-data).
-In addition to predefined meta-data, you can have your custom meta-key to categorize scenarios as per AUT.
+There are predefined meta-key available to use which are listed in [here](scenario-meta-data.html#pre-defined-meta-data-for-bdd).
+In addition to predefined meta-key, you can have your custom meta-key to categorize scenarios as per AUT.
 You can choose whatever names are most appropriate for the information they are trying to convey.

 ```
 	@description:Data driven test that uses csv file to provide data